-The SHR will seek assurance that the planned course of action that the governing body wishes to pursue is in the best interests of tenants and other service users and is based on sound financial information6.
-It is essential, therefore, that the Management Committee is satisfied that the business plan is up-to-date and that it reflects the SHR's Recommended Practice on Business Planning7.
-Clydebank HA's processes are robust and Business Plan is updated annually and succession will be incorporated into 2020 update.
+The SHR will seek assurance that the planned course of action that the governing body wishes to pursue is in the best interests of tenants and other service users and is based on sound financial information.
+It is essential, therefore, that the Management Committee is satisfied that the business plan is up-to-date and that it reflects the SHR's Recommended Practice on Business Planning.
+Clydebank HA's processes are robust and Business Plan (including options appraisal information) is updated annually and succession will be incorporated into 20219 update.